Ryan Key: Personal life

 In 2012, Key became engaged to Alyona Alekhina.
 They married in 2013 in a hospital intensive care unit after Alekhina injured her spinal cord.
 The couple later separated.

 On May 14, 2022, Key announced to his Discord community that he became engaged to Laura Gillway while on a trip to Walt Disney World.
+Ryan and Laura married in December 2022, and live in Jacksonville, Florida.
+On July 24, 2023, the couple announced they were expecting their first child.
+Their son Callan was born on December 11, 2023.